 To further protect the integrity of the soil, add mulch to it.
 This helps retain the moisture levels and will prevent weed growth.
 If you tend to be away for long periods, you might opt for something like an irrigation system.
 This can control how much water is fed and can even regulate moisture levels in the soil.

 Maintain your plants by pruning and deadheading when necessary.
 Deadheading will remove old blooms to encourage new ones and by pruning, you can control growth and create space for more healthy plant growth.
 You should also call to get rid of unhealthy parts.
 You can get rid of pests and unhealthy plant growth this way which will encourage your plants to thrive and flourish.
+Drive out critters that can also affect your plants, if you want you, can even find critter control franchises for sale online to make it a business!

 You might want to set up barriers around your beds that can help keep out animals or pests from destroying your hard work.
 Something like a wire fence is a good choice as it will still allow direct sunlight.
 You could also opt for raised beds as this can increase the health and longevity of your plants.
 They are also good if you want a few different sections and are good for starting small.